 While that is not a big issue, since most modern image viewers support the webp format by now, it is still something that you may not like that much, depending on what you do with the images.

-While you can view them in many programs by installing a codec on your Windows system, you may not be able to use them in other programs or make them your desktop wallpaper.
+While you can view them in many programs that support the format out of the box or by installing a codec on your system that adds system-wide support for the format, you may not be able to use them in all programs or make them your desktop wallpaper.
 If you try, you will notice that the format may not be supported.

 Conversion comes to mind, and programs like XnConvert support the webp format so that you can convert the downloaded images into another image format.There are numerous online converters available as well for that.